-4.3 The role of grammar beyond the lexicon
+4.3.
+The role of grammar beyond the lexicon

 The second theoretical implication of the current results is the role of grammatical constraints that go beyond lexical patterns.
-In the Japanese lexicon, there are only a handful of exceptions that violate Lyman's Law: /hun-zibaru/ 'tie tightly', /X-zaburoo/ (personal names), and /nawa-basigo/ 'rope ladder' (Kindaichi, 1976; Otsu, 1980; Vance, to appear).9 None of these actual examples violate local Identity Avoidance, and therefore it is impossible to learn the effect of Identity Avoidance from the existing data about rendaku in the current Japanese lexicon.
-We thus conclude that this finding instantiates a case in which experiments reveal a preferential hierarchy between two sets of structures, which cannot be learned from a lexical pattern (see e.g. Berent et al. 2007; Kager & Pater 2012; Moreton 2002).
-Japanese speakers know that violating local Identity Avoidance and Lyman's Law at the same time is worse-or more marked-than merely violating Lyman's Law, and this knowledge cannot be learned from the existing lexical pattern about rendaku.
+In the Japanese lexicon, there are only a handful of exceptions that violate Lyman's Law: /hun-zibaru/ 'tie tightly', /X-zaburoo/ (personal names), and /nawa-basigo/ 'rope ladder' (Kindaichi, 1976; Otsu, 1980; Vance, in press).9 None of

-9There are obsolete items that are not in use in Modern Japanese which violate Lyman's Law: /waka-ziraga/ 'young white hair' and /rei-degami/ 'thank you letter'.
-We also note that Lyman's Law also functions as a phonotactic constraint in the Japanese native lexicon, and therefore those lexical items that violate Lyman's Law are rare at best in
+9 There are obsolete items that are not in use in Modern Japanese which violate Lyman's Law: /waka-ziraga/ 'young white hair' and /rei-degami/ 'thank you letter'.
+We also note that Lyman's Law also functions as a phonotactic constraint in the Japanese native lexicon, and therefore those lexical items that violate Lyman's Law are rare at best in the first place: /fuda/ 'amulet', /buta/ 'pig/, /buda/ (Ito and Mester, 1986, 2003a).